Photo by Stacey Rose

 A personal theatrical experience – One on one, a short play unfolds for you.

-Take part in a live digital theatrical experience that brings together one actor and one audience member to watch one of eight new micro-plays which speak to these times we are in.
+Take part in a live digital theatrical experience that brings together one actor and one audiencer to watch one of five new micro-plays which speak to these times we are in.
 Theatre For One elevates a vibrant chorus of voices creating deeply personal works that resonate in this shared moment.

 While Theatre For One: Here We Are is inspired by the pandemic, the 100th Anniversary of the ratification of the 19th Amendment, and the Black Lives Matter, We See You WAT, and other movements fighting racism, the Here We Are writers have contributed works that span a spectrum of ideas and points of view.

-Theatre For One: Here We Are is made by many:
+Theatre For One: Here We Are is made by many.
+For each ticket booked, you will experience one of the following performances, selected at random:

 - Artistic Director and Creator: Christine Jones